lmfit/asteval/doc/index.rst

  1. All variable and function symbol names are held in a single symbol table that can be accessed from the calling program.
 By default, this is a simple dictionary, giving a flat namespace.
-A more elaborate, still experimental, symbol table that allows both dictionary and attribrute access can also be used.
+A more elaborate, still experimental, symbol table that allows both dictionary and attribute access can also be used.
  2. creating classes is not allowed.
  3. importing modules is not allowed, unless specifically enabled.